-PKM 150 Park Management 5 hrs.
-Internship (0-35)
+PKM 150 Park Management Internship (0-35)

 Internship whereby the first year student can receive field training under the supervision of an experienced park administrator.
 First year students should receive training in several areas of park and grounds operation management in order to gain practical knowledge and experience in the field.
+Prerequisite: Consent of instructor.